Proposals & Sponsored Projects

 Information and resources related to Proposals & Sponsored Projects

-- LPL Department Manager Online Module (available within LPL network; password required)
+- LPL Department Manager Online Module (for LPL admins; available within LPL network; password required)

 - UA Research Gateway (Proposal Development and Support): Proposal Development, Administration, Compliance, Resources, and Research Services